Skip to main content

 • 365 days: each data point is expressed as a week average

 Once you are viewing one of the graphs, you can scroll back in time to view past measurements.
-Here is an example of a humidity sensor in the 3 hr graph view - the graph shows a 3 hour timespan and the information under the graph indicates the timestamp of the humidity sensor reading.
-The humidity was 45% at 09:36:
+Here is an example of a CO2 sensor in the 3 hr graph view - the graph shows a 3 hour timespan, and the information under the graph indicates the timestamp of the CO2 sensor reading.
+The CO2 was 539.6ppm.

 For advanced graph settings, scroll below any graph to adjust your preferences: